Nirbhayparmar/portfolioWebsite/note.md

 # things to be done
+- in navigation bar
+-- added the anchor tag to link specific sectionss
 - Hero section
 - content for hero section complete
 -- completed for mobile version only with flex
 -- pc version remaining
-- skills section with icons Complete
--- pc version remaining
+- skills section with icons Complete updateOn 5/12/2021 => two  icon per row -- pc version remaining
 -- source https://devicon.dev/
 - projects section with images and links